soy-sauce-sanya/Pose-SPI-main/README.md

 Example for 64×64 resolution:
 - Full reconstruction: ~4096 measurements
-- This method: Trained on 4096 (full) or 1024 (reduced) measurements
+- This method: Trained on 4096 (full) or ~60 (reduced) measurements
-- Future work: Could potentially use even fewer measurements
+- Future work: Could implement real-time prediction and/or video prediction using a Digital Micromirror Device (DMD)

-### Hadamard Patterns
+### Hadamard Product

-Hadamard patterns are binary (+1/-1) orthogonal patterns optimal for:
-- Signal-to-noise ratio
-- Measurement efficiency
-- Reconstruction quality

-The `CustomConv` layer with `product=True` simulates this process:
+The `CustomConv` layer with `product=True` simulates Hadamard product:
 ```python
 measurement = learnable_pattern * input_signal
 ```